-The University Health Center’s Health Promotion Department offers UGA students prevention, early intervention, and support services through The Fontaine Center to address alcohol and other drug abuse.
-The courts in Athens-Clarke County also offer an educational and treatment program known as Drug Court for felony drug and repeat DUI offenders.
-The program is a joint effort between the Superior Court of Athens-Clarke County, the Solicitor General, Local Law Enforcement, Bar Association including the Public Defender’s Office, Probation Office, Court Program Coordinator, and licensed substance abuse treatment professionals to offer alternatives to incarceration for drug and alcohol offenders.
+The University Health Center’s Health Promotion Department offers UGA students a comprehensive menu of prevention, early intervention, and recovery support services through The Fontaine Center to address alcohol and other substance misuse.
+Alcohol and other substance counseling is also available through the Fontaine Center.
+The courts in Athens-Clarke County also offer an intervention program known as Drug Court for felony drug and DUI offenders.
+The program is a collaboration between the Superior Court of Athens-Clarke County, the Solicitor General, Local Law Enforcement, Bar Association including the Public Defender’s Office, Probation Office, Court Program Coordinator, and licensed substance abuse treatment professionals to offer alternatives to incarceration for drug and alcohol offenses.
 The program consists of individual counseling, group therapy, education, monitoring, and regular drug testing.

 UGA Responsible Action Protocol

 Students are encouraged to make responsible decisions in life-threatening situations that result from alcohol and/or other drug abuse and to seek medical attention for someone who is in danger because of intoxication.
 Students should alert University officials, UGA Police or Athens-Clarke County police, or professional medical personnel when they or their friends are in danger.
 A student who calls for or seeks emergency assistance on behalf of a student experiencing an alcohol or other drug related emergency, including themselves, as well as the student for whom emergency assistance is requested, may not be subject to mandatory alcohol and other drug sanctions under the Student Code of Conduct.
 For more information about the purpose, scope, requirements and limitations of the Protocol, click here.